 No. A member of the U.S. Armed Forces in active service in a combat zone who is missing in action or becomes a prisoner of war is deemed to continue in active service in the combat zone for military pay purposes.
-Thus, the combat zone exclusion continues to apply to the same extent provided in question (1), depending on whether you were an enlisted person or a commissioned officer.
+The combat zone exclusion continues to apply to the same extent provided in question (1).